fvall/fvall.github.io/_posts/2020-08-12-conditional-probability.md

 If you are familiar with sets, this is quite intuitive.
 Since we know $A$ has already happened, the only section of $B$ that can happen must have something in common with $A$.
 This is represented by $B \cap A$.
 Normally we would consider all possibilities, but this would be incorrect in this case since we know $A$ has occurred.
 We only need to consider the events which belong to $A$.

-If we represent the number of elements of a set $S$ by $N(S)$, we can "derive" the formula above based on our intuition
+If we represent the number of elements of a set $S$ by $N(S)$, we can "derive"[^1] the formula above based on our intuition

+[^1]: This is far from a formal derivation, but I think it represents the idea

 <br>